CONECA now offers our Attribution Service for

 • An Examiner diagnoses and describes mint errors.
 He’s a diagnostician.

 • An Attributer compares a submitted variety to the list of known varieties and tries to find a match.
-If there’s no match, he assigns it a new CONECA number or if it’s a world variety, a new number in the Variety Coin Register.
+If there’s no match, he assigns it a new CONECA number.